kmangal/kmangal.github.io/index.md

-## Bio
+## About Me

-I am a Visiting Fellow at the <a href="https://cse.azimpremjiuniversity.edu.in/">Centre for Sustainable Employment</a> at Azim Premji University and a recipient of the <a href="https://bfi.uchicago.edu/the-weiss-fund/about/">Weiss Fund Postdoctoral Fellowship</a>.
-I graduated from Harvard University with a PhD in Public Policy in 2021.

-My research focuses on how high levels of competition for government jobs through merit-based exams interacts with the rest of the labor market.
+This website is a repository for my academic work.
+My research focused on understanding how the competition for government jobs through merit-based exams interacts with the rest of the labor market.

+The work that you see here was completed over the course of my PhD in Public Policy at Harvard University and a postdoctoral fellowship at the <a href="https://cse.azimpremjiuniversity.edu.in/">Centre for Sustainable Employment</a> at Azim Premji University.

+Even though I am no longer an academic, I still hope that this work is able to find the right audience.
+If you would like to talk about anything you see here, feel free to reach out.

 <hr/>

 ## The TNPSC Research Study

-The TNPSC Research Study is an ongoing effort to better understand the labor market experience of candidates applying to exams conducted by the Tamil Nadu Public Service Commission (TNPSC).
+The TNPSC Research Study was a five year effort to better understand the labor market experience of candidates applying to exams conducted by the Tamil Nadu Public Service Commission (TNPSC).

 <b>New!
 Our main findings from the past five years are now available in the following report:</b>
 <div id="reporttablewide">